sdbip/Segerfeldt.EventStore/README.md

 A set of NuGet packages for employing event-sourcing in applications.
 It is particularly useful when employing the CQRS architecture style.
 The Command side would reference the [Source](Segerfeldt.EventStore.Source/README.md) package, and the Query side would use the [Projection](Segerfeldt.EventStore.Projection/README.md) package.

-State is stored in a relational database with built-in support for MS SQL Server, SQLite and PostgreSQL.
+State is stored in a relational database with built-in support for MS SQL Server, SQLite, MySQL and PostgreSQL.
 See the [Tables](#tables) section for schema details.

 This document is meant to help developers contribute to the source code and test their changes.
 There is separate documentation describing [the concept of event-sourcing](./Documentation/ES.md) and [usage in applications](./Documentation/USAGE.md).